ory/hydra/UPGRADE.md

     - [Best practice HTTP server config](#best-practice-http-server-config)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## 0.11.11

+This release resolves a security issue (reported by [platform.sh](https://www.platform.sh)) related to the fosite storage implementation in this project.
+Fosite used to pass all of the request body from both authorize and token endpoints to the storage adapters.
+As some of these values are needed in consecutive requests, the storage adapter of this project chose to drop all of the key/value pairs to the database in plaintext.

+This implied that confidential parameters, such as the `client_secret` which can be passed in the request body since fosite version 0.15.0, were stored as key/value pairs in plaintext in the database.
+While most client secrets are generated programmatically (as opposed to set by the user) and most popular OAuth2 providers choose to store the secret in plaintext for later retrieval, we see it as a considerable security issue nonetheless.

+The issue has been resolved by sanitizing the request body and only including those values truly required by their respective handlers.
+This also implies that typos (eg `client_secet`) won't "leak" to the database.

+There are no special upgrade paths required for this version.

+This issue does not apply to you if you do not use an SQL backend.
+If you do upgrade to this version, you need to run `hydra migrate sql path://to.your/database`.

+If your users use POST body client authentication, it might be a good move to remove old data.
+There are multiple ways of doing that. **Back up your data before you do this**:

+1. **Radical solution:** Drop all rows from tables `hydra_oauth2_refresh`, `hydra_oauth2_access`, `hydra_oauth2_oidc`,
+`hydra_oauth2_code`.
+This implies that all your users have to re-authorize.
+2. **Sensitive solution:** Replace all values in column `form_data` in tables `hydra_oauth2_refresh`, `hydra_oauth2_access` with an empty string.
+This will keep all authorization sessions alive.
+Tables `hydra_oauth2_oidc` and `hydra_oauth2_code` do not contain sensitive information, unless your users accidentally sent the client_secret to the `/oauth2/auth` endpoint.

+We would like to thank [platform.sh](https://www.platform.sh) for sponsoring the development of a patch that resolves this issue.

 ## 0.11.3